M60 tank: Leonardo M60A3 SLEP

 The Leonardo M60A3 is a modular SLEP upgrade for the M60MBT offered in 2017 by the defense company Leonardo DRS.
 The upgrade is intended to offer nations already operating the M60 a modular upgrade solution for their vehicles to offer capabilities more in line with third-generation main battle tanks.
 It was unveiled 17 October 2017 at the Bahrain International Defense Exhibition and Conference (BIDEC).
 It has been marketed as an alternative upgrade to the Raytheon SLEP upgrade for M60MBT modernization.

 Upgrades offered in this package include a new 120/45 gun from the Centauro II that offers a weight saving of 500 kg over the older 120/44 gun due to a redesigned light alloy cradle and muzzle brake.
 The old commander's cupola is completely removed and replaced instead with an armored circular ballistic plate protected with slat armor.
 This also offers a weight reduction compared to the original M19 cupola as used on the M60A3.
 For close defense, the turret is also fitted with the HITROLE-L 12.7mm remotely operated weapons system.

 The turret has been refitted with a new set of hydraulic and servo control improving performance.
 The rest of the vehicle is completely overhauled including the torsion bars, brakes, fuel supply, electric system, wheels, seals, paint, and smoke grenades.
 The vehicle has also been retrofitted with the Automatic Fire and Explosion Sensing and Suppression System (AFSS).
 It is equipped with the LOTHAR gun sight, DNVS-4 Driver's Night Vision Sight and TURMS digital fire control system. a daytime TV camera, and an eye-safe Laser range finder.
-IED jamming systems and a laser warning receiver systems developed by Leonardo are optionally offered.
+IED jamming systems and a laser warning receiver system developed by Leonardo are optionally offered.

 Armor improvements include a new passive protection suite fitted around the M60's existing cast armor turret and hull that is claimed to meet STANAG Level 6 standards.
 Protection for the turret is optimized for protection against kinetic energy (KE) weapons and artillery across the frontal arc.
 The hull is upgraded to the same standard with the protection covering the hull sides extending to the third roadwheel.
 For the rear of the turret, slat armor is provided with an emphasis on protecting against RPGs.

 Mobility is improved via either a full refurbishment of the existing power packs or an upgrade.
 The new powertrain offered is stated to deliver up to 20% more power without high costs and avoiding the need for any modifications to the existing hull.
 This AVDS-1790-5T 908 hp engine replaces the 750 hp engine and is connected to an upgraded CD-850-B1 transmission.
 It was unveiled at the Bahrain International Defense Exhibition and Conference (BIDEC) at Manama, Bahrain in 2017.